sathyamus/ReadME/Kubernetes.md

         - starts the pod with a container inside
       - kube proxy (communication / load balancer / forward requests)

+#### Master processes
+    - 4 processes must be installed on every master node
+      - API server
+        - cluster gateway
+        - acts as a gatekeeper for authentication
+      - Scheduler
+        - where to put the pod based on the available resources ?
+      - Controller manager
+        - detects the state changes
+      - etcd
+        - cluster brain
+        - cluster changes gets stored in key value pair

 ## CLI